kurator-org/kurator-akka/README.md

 Kurator-Akka Framework
 ======================

 The [kurator-akka](https://github.com/kurator-org/kurator-akka) repository hosts source code and examples for the **Kurator-Akka** scientific workflow framework.
-This framework is being developed as part of the [Kurator project](http://wiki.datakurator.net/web/Kurator) and is designed to make it easy to develop and run high-performance data cleaning workflows.
+This software toolkit is being developed as part of the [Kurator project](http://wiki.datakurator.net/web/Kurator) and is designed to make it easy to develop and run high-performance data cleaning workflows.

 **Kurator-Akka** is based on the [Akka actor toolkit and runtime](http://akka.io).
 It aims to accelerate development of new data cleaning actors and to facilitate development of new workflows assembled from these actors.  **Kurator-Akka** supports actors implemented either in Java or Python, and the framework shields actor developers from the complexities of using the Akka API directly.
 Workflows are specified using a YAML-based language that defines how data flows between the actors at run time.